unpoller/unpoller.github.io/documentation/docs/install/configuration.md

 More documentation on the configuration options is included in the [example configuration file](https://github.com/unifi-poller/unifi-poller/blob/master/examples/up.conf.example) in the main Github repo.
+You can copy it to make your own `up.conf` file.

 The following sections break down the various configuration options available for the three main categories mentioned previously.